 A major retrospective of her work opens at Tate Britain in May 2022.

 Anna Murphy joined The Times as Fashion Director in 2015, having been the launch editor of Stella at The Sunday Telegraph.
 She has interviewed the industry’s biggest names and done everything from wearing a frock made of bin bags to attempting the Angelina leg pop.
-Her book How Not To Wear Black is a guide to finding your personal style and creating your forever wardrobe.
+Her new book Destination Fabulous: Finding Your Way to the Best You Yet interweaves her belief in fashion and beauty as a means of empowerment with advice on everything from work to relationships.

 The man behind the Hand & Lock Prize for Embroidery.
 Alastair Macleod, chairman of Hand & Lock, established the Prize for Embroidery in 2000 to promote and encourage art of embroidery.
 It is now a global competition for aspiring embroidery students and designers, giving them the opportunity to showcase their talents and gain vital exposure and experience.